yugokato/pytest-data-loader/README.md

 option on the loader.

 > [!NOTE]
-> Lazy loading in the `@parametrize` loader works slightly differently from other loaders.
+> Lazy loading for the `@parametrize` loader works slightly differently from other loaders.
 Since Pytest needs to know
-> the total number of parameters in advance, the plugin may still need to load the file data once and split during test
+> the total number of parameters in advance, the plugin still needs to inspect the file data and split it once during
-> collection phase, depending on the file type and the specified loader options.
-But once it's done, those part data
+> test collection phase.
+But once it's done, those part data will not be kept as parameter values and will be loaded
-> will not be kept as parameter values and will be loaded lazily later.
+> lazily later.